-History of Kishorn Port and Dry Dock
+History of Kishorn Port & Dry Dock

 In 1975 work began on the North side of Loch Kishorn to develop a substantial acreage in order to build the Ninian Central Platform.
-This was by far the largest project undertaken at the site and the construction of the 150 metre diameter dry dock to house the first layer of the Ninian Central as it was ‘set down’ as a concrete structure.
+This was by far the largest project undertaken at the site and the construction of the 160 metre diameter dry dock to house the first layer of the Ninian Central as it was ‘set down’ as a concrete structure.
 By 1977 there were over 3,000 people working at the yard.